techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="install-cp-oxygen-plugin"></a>Install SAP Cloud Platform Eclipse Oxygen Plugins
-Install SAP Cloud Platform Eclipse Oxygen Plugins
+Now that you have installed Eclipse, you need to install the SAP Cloud Platform tools for Java.
+This is done following the standard approach of Eclipse to install plugins.

 1. Open **Eclipse Oxygen**
 1. Click on **Help -> Install New Software…**